slazav/graphene/graphene/Readme.md

 the command line interface.
 In interactive mode it is not possible, because line breaks always mean starting of a new command.
 On output line breaks are always converted to spaces.
-- Duplicated timestamps.
-You can put entries with duplicated timestamps to a database, but now get_* commands can not read them correctly.
-- Strict timestamp format.
-Now you should always use milliseconds for time.
-Not seconds, not any human-readable format.
-Timestamp always occupies 8 bytes.
-Maybe it is possible to do more flexible format with auto-conversions, use only 4 bytes if 1-second precision is needed.
-But it is not clear how to do this in a good way without a mess.

 ### Command line interface